Locations:

 Symptoms and Causes

-Gastrointestinal stromal tumors may not cause symptoms, especially if the tumors are small.
+This condition may not cause symptoms.
 Often, people learn they have a GIST when they have a test or surgery for another reason.
 When symptoms develop, they may include:

 • Familial GIST syndrome: Rarely, abnormal KIT genes may be passed on from parent to child.
 This can increase your chances of developing GISTs.
 If you have familial GIST syndrome, you may develop GIST at a young age.
 And you may have more than one tumor.

-• Neurofibromatosis type 1: This disorder causes certain cells to grow and multiply, creating tumors that can form all over your body.
+• Neurofibromatosis type 1: This disorder causes certain cells to multiply and form tumors.
+You may have tumors all over your body.

 Advertisement